yguitton/training-material/topics/statistics/tutorials/intro-to-ml-with-python/tutorial.md

 Now, we need a way to find this coefficient $\alpha$ which will set the strength of our regularization.
 This parameter is called an **hyperparameter**, and cannot be found directly like the others, since even if it is part of a new model it serve a generalization purpose and so should not be found by optimization on our full dataset.
 To do that on top of our first splitting between train dataset and test dataset, we will need to perfom some more splitting of our train data set.

+> <comment-title></comment-title>
+>
-> Note : the polynomial number we were using before is also an hyperparameter and can be find by the same technic consisting of splitting our data.
+> the polynomial number we were using before is also an hyperparameter and can be find by the same technic consisting of splitting our data.
 Later on we will see other hyperparameters that are either related to model choice or regularization or intrically both.
+>
+{: .comment}

 Let's apply this on a couple of new datasets